-At Savo, Schalk, Gillespie, O’Grodnick & Fisher, we are proud of the results that we have obtained for our clients.
+At Savo, Schalk, Corsini, Gillespie, O’Grodnick & Fisher, we are proud of the results that we have obtained for our clients.
 The following are examples of the verdicts and settlements that we have recently obtained on behalf of our clients:

 Partner, Michael P. O’Grodnick, obtained Hillsborough Township Planning Board Preliminary and Final Site Plan Approval with Bulk Variances and Waivers necessary to construct a multi-family residential development of 126 dwelling units consisting of nine (9) buildings, including 36 affordable units.
 This approval represents five (5) years of working with the municipality to fulfill their affordable housing requirements for a high-end apartment rental development on Amwell Road in Hillsborough.
 Savo Schalk represents both municipalities for COAH compliance and private developers in land use applications across Central Jersey and is one of the leading land use firms in Somerset County.